Techtonica/curriculum/react-express.js/react-expressjs.md

 npm install nodemon
 ```

-Now inside of the index.js file, let's go ahead and fill it with this:
+Let's go ahead and fill it with this in index.js file,

 ```js
 // server/index.js